-There are many ways how to do geolocation and indoor location with Sigfox especially combining Sigfox with technologies like GPS, WiFi and Bluetooth.
+There are many ways how to do geolocation and indoor location with Sigfox especially when Sigfox is combined with technologies like GPS, WiFi and Bluetooth.

-GPS is not always the most suitable of those as GPS needs a very long fix time, clear sky above you and rather high power consumption.
-Most people think that using GPS they receive the same behaviour as they receive on their mobiles but this is not true as mobile phones use large lookup tables to speed up GPS fixes, GSM localisation, WiFI localisation, gyroscopes and magnetometers plus AI.
+GPS is not always the most suitable of those as GPS needs a very long fix time, clear sky above you and the power consumption is high.
+Most people think that using GPS, they receive the same behaviour they receive on their mobiles, but this is not true as mobile phones use large lookup tables to speed up GPS fixes, GSM localisation, WiFI localisation, gyroscopes and magnetometers plus AI.
 And GPS can be easily scrambled/jammed.

 So adding GPS to Sigfox device makes only sense when you can be sure the device sees the sky, doesn't need many positions or provide large battery and you can afford the price of the device.

 On the opposite end is the Sigfox (Atlas) Geolocation service that uses just Sigfox messages and their strengths to determine the location.